Repeating Events in FileMaker

 Here are some details about how we handle repetitions...

 Each repetition in the calendar is its own event record.
 These records are all tied together with a shared event id in the field "SampleEvents::DBk_Repeating_id".
 You can script a find on this field to bring all the repetitions of an event into the found set.

 Once repetitions are created, the individual events can be edited, moved, or deleted without affecting other events in the repetition.

 If you want to change all the repetitions of an event at the same time--or delete them all--click n an event in the calendar view and then click the "repeat" button on the "Event Detail" layout.
 You'll be offered an option to see the repetitions of that event in a list.

 From there you can there use the Replace Field Contents command from FileMaker's Records menu to apply changes across the found set.
 (Put your cursor in the field you wish to edit- and perhaps make your edit- before selecting "Replace Field Contents" from FileMaker's Records menu.)
 You can also perform a find on the event's DBk_Repeating_id field, as that is the key that binds repeating events together.

-Note that in order for the "repeat" button to work you either need to arrive at the "Event Detail" layout from the calendar, as we show in our video above.
+In order for the "repeat" button to work, you must arrive at the "Event Detail" layout from the calendar, as we show in our video above.

 I can't seem to create repeating events past 2029, is there a limit?